3 Total Philippine External Debt by Creditor Country 1/

 to member and holdings of SDRs by members and prescribed holders.

-under capital lease agreements
+capital lease agreements

 b/ Includes ''Due to Head Office/Branches Abroad'' accounts of branches and offshore banking units of foreign banks